loveleen-kaur21/capstone-joe-loveleen/PROPOSAL.md

 - Login
 - Logout
 - Sign Up
-  - Accounts associates with a Role (Nurse, Personal Care Assisstant, or Manager)
+  - Each account associates with a Role (Nurse, Personal Care Assisstant, or Manager).
+A Nurse and Personal Care Assisstant have "user" privileges.
+A Manager has "admin" privileges.
 - User can view schedule
-  - Everyone's schedule is shown
+  - Everyone's schedule is shown (User and Admin)
-  - User's own schedule is highlight
+  - User's own schedule is highlight (User and Admin)
-  - Manager can manually switch shifts
+  - Manager can manually switch shifts (Only for Admin)
-  - Shows 2 5-weekk Period Schedules
+  - Shows 2 5-week Period Schedules (User and Admin)
-- User can request shift change
+- Only User can request shift change
-  - Manager can accept/ decline shift changes requests
+  - Only Manager can accept/ decline shift changes requests
-  - User can view all pending shift requests
+  - User can view their pending shift requests
-  -
+  - Manager can view all pending shift requests to accept or decline.

 ## Project Timeline: